Just across the tree-lined green from a renowned gastropub in a picturesque village setting, Shiloh Cottage oozes charm

 A wonderful base for walking and sightseeing with the delights of village life on the doorstep.

-Next door is a stylish kitchen with Lacanche range cooker and dining table for six, leading into a boot room and utility with plenty of space for outdoor gear, wellies and walking boots.
+Next door is a stylish kitchen with Lacanche range cooker and dining table for six, leading into a snug/utility room with sofa, wall-mounted TV and plenty of space for outdoor gear, wellies and walking boots.